Background and Filing of the Lawsuit against Al Pacha

 - "There has been no finding by me or a jury that you did not earn any damage to your reputation, Mr. Viggers.
 That finding has not been made. [...]
 It hasn't been found the other way either".

 - Yet that didn't prompt this mediocre "fact-finder" to assess evidence which has been repeatedly filed since the entry of my complaint.
-This is one sign of how Carol Kuhnke neglects her job by assuming that qualified privilege means absolute privilege.
+This is one sign of how Carol Kuhnke neglects her job by pretending that qualified privilege means absolute privilege.

 - August 17, 2016, is also the date when judge Carol Kuhnke described her blatant and deplorable assessment (pages 21 and 22) of Michigan and, by implication, of its judicial system: